laurelin60/GE-Z-Backend/README.md

 GE-Z: an assist.org and California Virtual Campus parser

 Currently works for articulated courses from community colleges to UC Irvine
->Note: the parser does not guarantee 100% accuracy
+>Note: the parser does not guarantee 100% accuracy.
+If you run into issues please let us know :+1:

 ## How to Use API